 Despite the above, services resorting to smart contracts do seem to have some legal comfort.
 Indeed, from 2007 onwards Portugal has had a specific provision dealing with contracts executed by means of computers without human intervention, in its E-Commerce Law (Decree-Law No. 7/2004).
 This provision applies contract law to these types of contracts and further applies the doctrine of mistake to programming errors, malfunctions and distorted messages.
 Though self-executing or smart contracts are a step further from contracts concluded without human intervention, it appears that they are permitted under Portuguese law; what is more, the above provision may be applicable to them.
 Indeed, there is a general principle in Portuguese law that, unless otherwise provided, contracts are not subject to a specific form.
 However, no specific legal framework exists on smart contracts.

 Intellectual property and data protection

-These rules are, from 25 May 2018, the ones provided in the GDPR.
-The GDPR applies not only to Fintech companies established in the EU but also to companies established outside the EU, in case they have customers in the European Union and the processing of the customers' personal data is made in the context of the offering of services to those data subjects, irrespective of whether a payment of the data subject is required.
+Fintech businesses collect, control and process vast amounts of personal data (including know-your-customer data) and, as a result, they are subject to the data privacy rules provided in the General Data Protection Regulation (GDPR), which applies not only to Fintech companies established in the EU but also companies established outside the EU, if they have customers in the European Union and the processing of the customers' personal data is made in the context of the offering of services to those data subjects, irrespective of whether a payment is required from the data subject.
 The European Data Protection Board (EDPB) has clarified, in its Guidelines 3/2018 on the territorial scope of the GDPR, adopted on 16 November 2018, that the intention to target customers in the EU is key to assessing whether entities established outside the territory of the EU are subject to the GDPR.

 These general data protection rules are complemented by banking secrecy and AML rules, which fintech companies will have to observe when providing services to their clients.